-This sheet talks about having psoriasis and / or psoriatic arthritis in a pregnancy or while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about having psoriasis and psoriatic arthritis in a pregnancy or while breastfeeding.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What is psoriasis and psoriatic arthritis?

 Psoriasis is a skin condition in which skin cells grow faster than usual.
-This can leave dry, thick patches on the skin.
-Plaque psoriasis is the most common form of this condition.
-It usually affects skin on the elbows, knees, buttocks and scalp.
-Psoriasis is not contagious so you cannot catch it from another person.
-While the exact causes are not known, the immune system is probably involved.
-In addition to having dry skin, up to one out of every three people (about 33 percent) living with psoriasis will also develop swollen and painful joints, called psoriatic arthritis (PsA).
-Like psoriasis, symptoms of PsA can range from mild to severe.
+This can lead to dry, thick patches on the skin.
+Psoriasis is not contagious, so you cannot catch it from another person.
+While the exact causes are not known, the immune system is thought to be involved.
+In addition to changes to the skin, some persons with psoriasis will also develop swollen and painful joints, called psoriatic arthritis (PsA).
+Symptoms of psoriasis and PsA can range from mild to severe.

 Every pregnancy starts with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Based on the data available, it is not known if psoriasis or psoriatic arthritis increases the chance for birth defects above the background risk.
+An article that summarized 5 studies found that psoriasis did not increase the chance of birth defects.
+Studies have not been done to see if PsA increase the chance for birth defects.

 For information on specific therapies, see our medication fact sheets at https://mothertobaby.org/fact-sheets/ or contact MotherToBaby to speak with a specialist.
 It is important that you discuss treatment options with your healthcare providers when planning pregnancy, and as soon as you learn that you are pregnant.